Home > Breakfast > Homemade Flaky Croissants Recipe

 • Enjoy! – As with any homemade baked treat, like bagels, flaky croissants are best enjoyed the day they are baked!

-• Unsalted Butter – For this recipe, I strongly encourage a good, quality butter for flavor, texture, and butterfat.
+• Unsalted Butter – For this recipe, I strongly encourage good, quality butter for flavor, texture, and butterfat.
 I like to use a European unsalted butter.
-Though any unsalted butter you have will work.
+However, any unsalted butter you have will work.

-• All-Purpose Flour – I recommend all-purpose flour over bread flour because it will make the croissants super light.
+• All-Purpose Flour – I recommend all-purpose flour over bread flour because it makes the croissants light.
 Bread flour has more protein which may result in a chewier croissant.

 • Granulated Sugar – A little sugar adds a little flavor.

-• Salt – Salt is great to balance and enhance flavors.
+• Salt – Salt is great for balancing and enhancing flavors.

 • Milk – Whole or 2% work.
 We want the milk to have a little fat for this enriched dough.

-• Egg – The egg is used to brush on top of the croissants, to give them a golden and flaky exterior.
+• Egg – The egg is used as an egg wash to brush on top of the croissants for a golden and flaky exterior.

-• Plan ahead – The croissant dough should be rested overnight in the refrigerator.
+• Plan – The croissant dough should be rested overnight in the refrigerator.

-• Read the instructions thoroughly before starting – There are not a lot of ingredients, but I want you to be comfortable with the process of rolling, folding, and chilling the dough for these homemade flaky croissants.
+• Read the instructions thoroughly before starting – There are not a lot of ingredients, but I want you to be comfortable rolling, folding, and chilling the dough for these homemade flaky croissants.

-• Be patient – Because we are working with butter in a flaky dough recipe, we don’t want the butter to melt.
-Which is why I recommend refrigerating the dough after every ‘turn’.
+• Be patient – Because we are working with butter in a flaky dough recipe, we don’t want it to melt.
+This is why I recommend refrigerating the dough after every ‘turn’.

-• Invest in quality butter – These homemade flaky croissants may be one recipe which I strongly advocate a good, quality butter.
+• Invest in quality butter – These homemade flaky croissants may be one recipe for which I strongly advocate good, quality butter.

 • Don’t stress about the perfect croissant shape – If the dough is not a perfect triangle when you cut it, it will still taste good!

 • Enjoy the day they are baked – There is nothing like a freshly baked croissant.
-Though, should you have leftovers you can make them into almond croissants the next day!
+Should you have leftovers you can make them into almond croissants the next day!

 Can I double the recipe?